-Field replicates will be collected from each depth interval for 20 percent of the SUs (total of sever replicates).
-Two field replicates plus the primary incremental sample will be collected from locations SU-1 (West Parcel), SU-3 (West Parcel), SU-14 (Central Parcel), SU-18 (Central Parcel), SU-20 (Central Parcel), SU-28 (East Parcel), and SU-31 (East Parcel) at depth intervals of one, two, and three feet bgs.
-Field replicates will be collected using systematic random sampling using an equilateral triangle centered on the midpoint in each cell.
-The points of the triangle should be located approximately 6 feet from the midpoint in the cell.
+Field replicates will be collected from each depth interval for 20 percent of the DUs (total of eight replicates).
+Two field replicates plus the primary incremental sample will be collected from locations DU-5 (West Parcel), DU-11 (Central Parcel), DU-13 (Central Parcel), DU-16 (Central Parcel) DU-18 (Central Parcel), DU-22 (Central Parcel), DU-37 (East Parcel), and DU-38 (East Parcel) at each depth interval.
+Field replicates will be collected using systematic random sampling (as described above) using an equilateral triangle centered on the midpoint in each cell.
+The points of the triangle should be located approximately 6 feet from the increment sample location in the cell.
 Increments collected from the top will be labeled "A" (primary sample), the lower left triangle point will be labeled "B" (replicate sample), and the lower right will be labeled "C" (replicate sample).
-Increments of the same letter will be combined in the field and will represent one field replicate collected from the SU.
+Increments of the same letter will be combined in the field and will represent one field replicate collected from the DU.
 Field replicate data will be reviewed for precision to confirm the sampling design produces statistically acceptable results.
 See Section 11.2 for review criteria of field replicates.